couchbaselabs/cbmigrate/cmd/huggingface/README.md

 - `--token`: Authentication token for private datasets
 - `--no-streaming`: Disable streaming mode
 - `--num-proc`: Number of processes to use
-- `--trust-remote-code`: Allow execution of remote code
+- `--storage-options`: Storage options for remote filesystems
-- `--cb-collection`: Couchbase collection name
+- `--trust-remote-code`: Allow loading arbitrary code from the dataset repository
 - `--cb-batch-size`: Number of documents to insert per batch (default: 1000)
 - `--debug`: Enable debug output